eclipse-hono/hono/example/readme.md

     $ docker-compose up -d

+This will start up the following components:

+* a *Dispatch Router* instance that downstream clients connect to in order to consume telemetry data.
-This will start up both a *Dispatch Router* instance as well as the *Hono Server* wired up with each other automatically.
-Additionally a volume container for the *Example Configuration* is started containing a `permissions.json` file that defines permissions required to run the example.
+* a *Hono Server* instance wired up with the dispatch router.
+* a Docker *volume* container for the *Example Configuration* which contains a `permissions.json` file that defines permissions required to run the example.
 You can edit these permissions in the file `example/config/permissions.json`.
 Don't forget to rebuild and restart the Docker image to make the changes take effect.
+* a *Hono REST Adapter* instance that exposes Hono's Telemetry API as RESTful resources.

 Use the following to stop the server components